 \section{Extrapolation}

 Here, we show how weighted estimates such as \eqref{eq:w-BDG} can be used to obtain a different kind of vector-valued estimates, where the vector space is a UMD Banach function space.
-We start with a very simple extrapolation result, which seems to be missing from the literature on weighted inequalities only for the reason that its hypothesis was not known in any interesting cases prior to \cite{MR3688518}.
-A more refined result with a similar conclusion and a weaker hypothesis (an $A_{2}$ weighted bound) was obtained in \cite[Theorem 2.4.1]{arxiv:1912.09347}.
+We recall that a Banach space $X$ is UMD if and only if every martingale transform with bounded coefficients on a filtered probability space $\Omega$ defines a bounded operator on every $L^{r}(\Omega,X)$ with $r \in (1,\infty)$; we refer to \cite[Section 4]{MR3617205} for many equivalent characterizations (including via the eponymous unconditional summability of martingale differences) and examples of UMD spaces.
+We start with a very simple extrapolation result, which uses only the duality argument introduced in \cite{MR0284802}.

 \begin{proposition}[Banach function space valued extrapolation] For every $r\in (1,\infty)$ and every UMD Banach function space $X$ over a $\sigma$-finite measure space $(S,\Sigma,\mu)$, there exists a constant $C_{r,X}<\infty$ such that the following holds.